canonical/vanilla-framework/templates/docs/patterns/contextual-menu.md

 Please ensure the `aria-control` attribute matches an ID of an element.
 If `aria-expanded` is true, then the contextual menu will be open by default.
 When clicking on the `p-contextual-menu__toggle`, you must toggle the `aria-expanded` attribute on the toggle and the `aria-hidden` attribute on the drop-down.

+### Accessibility

+When using the `p-contextual-menu__toggle` class on a `button` element, please ensure that the button label contains a trailing ellipsis `…`, e.g. "Take action&hellip;".
+This is a convention used to indicate that the button launches a dialog.

 ### Theming

 <span class="p-label--new">New</span>